airyhq/airy/backend/docs/data-model.md

 ## Message

-Messages consist of two sets of data; header and body.
-Header data is primarily used by our streaming apps and is described by [message-container.avsc](../avro/communication/message-container.avsc), body data for now is only used for representation and defined by [message.avsc](../avro/communication/message-content.avsc)

-### Message Container

 Header data contains information that is important for downstream processing tells us who sent a message of what type and when.
 It also includes preview data and tags that are useful for certain apps like automations.

 - `headers` string map